-Who Created the Coral Castle?
+Who Built the Coral Castle?

 Leedskalnin decided to pack up his life and head for New York.
 He arrived there in April 1912.
 Unable to find any regular work for the next six months, he opted to relocate once again.
 This time he headed for the Pacific Northwest and took full advantage of the lumberjack boom that was happening at the time.
 Accounts suggest that Leedskalnin headed for the warmer climate of Florida when he was diagnosed with tuberculosis.
-It was there that he bought a plot of land and began working on a home fit for former fiancé, who he referred to as “Sweet Sixteen.”
+It was there that he bought a plot of land and began working on a home fit for his former fiancé, who he referred to as “Sweet Sixteen.”

 How Was the Coral Park Constructed?

-I have discovered the secrets of the pyramids, and have found out how the Egyptians and the ancient builders in Peru, Yucatan and Asia, with only primitive tools, raised and set in place blocks of stone weighing many tons!Edward Leedskalnin
+I have discovered the secrets of the pyramids, and have found out how the Egyptians and the ancient builders in Peru, Yucatan, and Asia, with only primitive tools, raised and set in place blocks of stone weighing many tons!Edward Leedskalnin

 According to Wikipedia, “A telluric current (from Latin tellūs, “earth”), or Earth current, is an electric current which moves underground or through the sea.
 Telluric currents result from both natural causes and human activity, and the discrete currents interact in a complex pattern.”